 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 If the mouth is kept clean, this sensation should not last long.
 However, if the mouth is not kept clean, , the sensitivity will remain and could become more severe.
-If your teeth are especially sensitive, consult with Dr. Culberson or his hygienist.
+If your teeth are especially sensitive, consult with Dr. Culberson or Dr. Sobhani or his hygienist.
 A medicated toothpaste or mouth rinse made especially for sensitive teeth may be recommended.

 Choosing Oral Hygiene Products

 There are so many products on the market that choosing the right one can be difficult.
 Here are some suggestions for selecting dental care products that will work for most patients: